smittytone/SSD1306OLED-Squirrel/README.md

 This sets or clears a single pixel, specified by its co-ordinates, on the display.
 It does not update the screen — call [*draw()*](#draw) to do so.

-By default, *plot()* uses the current ink colour: white for a white-on-black display, or black for black-on-white (see [*inverse()*](#inversemakeinverse)), but you can set the ink colour to clear the pixel instead.
+By default, *plot()* uses the current ink colour: white for a white-on-black display, or black for black-on-white (see [*set_inverse()*](#set-inverse-is-inverse)), but you can set the ink colour to clear the pixel instead.
 Pass 1 for the foreground colour (the default) or 0 for the background colour.

 *plot()* returns a reference to the driver instance in order to allow command chaining.